developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Specifies the format in which the barcode data is returned, binary data is returned in Data URI format with the appropriate mime type.
 This parameter is designed to be used primarily with image based symbologies (eg. Signature).
-Binary data will not be output as keystrokes, you must set a decode callback in order to receive scanned data.
+Binary data will not be output as keystrokes.
+Set a decode callback to receive scanned data.

 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):